joeyespo/gitpress/README.md

 into a living, breathing website.

 Gitpress takes full advantage of Git.
-There's no roles, timestamps, or authors mixed with the content by default.
+There's no *roles*, *timestamps*, or *authors* mixed with the content by default.
 This metadata is inferred.
 You can customize the layout and theme with an independent **presentation** repository, effectively separating your content and presentation concerns.